 LOCALLY

-We work actively to ensure the wellbeing and development of our employees through initiatives such as:
+We strive to support the well-being and development of our employees through:

-- Community-building activities like running club and social gatherings
+• Community-building activities such as a running club and social gatherings

-- The Wheat Social Health Club, which encompasses our efforts around physical safety, mental wellbeing, and occupational health
+• The Wheat Social Health Club, which encompasses our initiatives for physical safety, mental well-being, and workplace-related matters

 GLOBALLY

-We screen our suppliers to ensure they comply with international laws and human rights due diligence practices, including strict safety, fair wages and good working conditions.
-Moreover, all our suppliers adhere to our Code of Ethics and operate under a recognized social audit framework such as BSCI, SA8000, or WRAP.
-In addition, social criteria are embedded in our certifications, including GOTS, GRS, and RWS.
+We screen our suppliers to ensure they comply with international legislation and due diligence practices on human rights, wages, and working conditions.
+All of our suppliers also work in accordance with our Code of Conduct and are audited under a social standard such as BSCISA8000, or WRAP.
+Social requirements are furthermore integrated into our certifications GOTS, GRS, and RWS.

 CHARITY

-As a member of the Red Cross Club 100, Wheat's founder, Charlotte Galsgaard, has led fundraisers for war-affected individuals in Ukraine and refugees in Serbia.
-Other initiatives Wheat has supported/support include:
+As a member of the Red Cross Club 100, Wheat’s founder Charlotte Galsgaard has organized fundraisers for, among others: war-affected people in Ukraine and refugees in Serbia.

 GOVERNANCE

-Wheat is a family-founded company and remains partially family-owned.
-It was established in 2002 by Charlotte and Peter Galsgaard, who are still actively involved in the management alongside CEO Thomas Frederiksen, among others.
-Our leadership team combines decades of industry experience with a deeply value-driven approach.
+Wheat is a family-founded company and remains partly family-owned.
+It was started in 2002 by Charlotte and Peter Galsgaard, who are still active in management alongside, among others, CEO Thomas Frederiksen.
+Our leadership team combines many years of industry experience with a strong values-based foundation.

-We have a clear policy for responsible business conduct, covering everything from anti-corruption and data security to respect for human and labor rights across our global supply chain.
-Our decision-making processes are grounded in respect for people and the environment, transparency, and legal compliance.
+We have a clear policy for responsible business conduct, covering everything from anti-corruption and data security to respect for human rights and labor rights in our global supply chain.
+Our decision-making processes are rooted in respect for people and the environment, transparency, and legal compliance.

 ESG and B Corp

-As part of our journey toward B Corp certification, we are working systematically with ESG (Environmental, Social, Governance).
-Our current focus is on mapping our supply chain and collecting data to strengthen our long-term strategic efforts.
+As part of our journey toward B Corp certification, we work systematically with ESG (Environmental, Social, Governance).
+Our current focus is on mapping and collecting data to strengthen our strategic initiatives.

 Transparency

-We are working to enhance our reporting and documentation so that stakeholders—from customers to partners—can follow our progress.
-Our ambition is to become a role model for responsible governance in the children’s fashion industry.
+We are in the process of strengthening our reporting and documentation so that our stakeholders – from customers to partners – can follow our progress.
+Our ambition is to become a role model for responsible leadership in the children’s wear industry.

 We are guided by:

-The majority of our employees are women – including in leadership positions – and we collaborate with the Municipality of Gentofte on an integration programme that helps long-term unemployed individuals return to work under flexible conditions.
-So far, we have hired two employees through this initiative.
+As part of creating job opportunities for more people, we collaborate with our local Municipality on an integration program that helps the long-term unemployed return to work on flexible terms.
+So far, we have hired two employees through this partnership.